php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 - **resource base**: A base path to _resources_ for a particular _namespace prefix_.
 Given a file system _scheme_ and a _namespace prefix_ of
   `Acme\Log\`, a _resource base_ could be `/path/to/acme-log/src/`.
 A _resource
-  base_ will include a _scheme_-appropriate trailing separator, and could include a _scheme_-appropriate leading separator.
+  base_ will include a _scheme_-appropriate trailing separator, and MAY include a _scheme_-appropriate leading separator.
 For example, in a file system _scheme_, that separator could be "\" or "/".